 Did you know 75% of healthcare candidates apply to high-churn jobs like medical assistants?

-Filling more niche, specialized healthcare roles is more challenging because the volume of qualified candidates is much lower.
+Filling more niche, specialised healthcare roles is more challenging because the volume of qualified candidates is much lower.
 In other words, don’t just limit yourself to a one-size-fits-all career site.
 Targeted career sites offer a more tailored experience that shows relevant candidates you’re serious about the position.

 Here are a few ideas to improve your career site experience: